retort-js/retort-js/README.md

 # Join our Community

-Join us in the [RetortJS](https://discord.gg/YdZBFfWpYz) Discord to share your experiences, ask questions and get help from the creators.
+Join us in the [RetortJS](https://discord.gg/YdZBFfWpYz) Discord to share your experiences, ask questions, contribute, and get help from the creators.